ghostone06/ems-rs-work/README.md

 Employee Management homework for react+spring boot

+How To Setup Postgresql in docker for project:
-For postgres docker open a terminal in docker-compose file and run `docker-compose -f postgresql.yml up -f` command.
+Open a terminal in docker-compose file and run `docker-compose -f postgresql.yml up -f` command.